Loilo/gulp-bare/README.md

 ```

 ## The questions
-Here's a full listing and (if necessary) explaination of the questions that `gulp-bare` is going to ask you and their initial default answers.
+Here's a full listing and (if necessary) explanation of the questions that `gulp-bare` is going to ask you and their initial default answers.
 If questions are indented their appearance relies on the answer to the preceding question.

 Just some prequesites: